Striving for excellence..... Learning for life

 Thank you for your continued support.

-To enable us to use the homework in class, please ensure it is given in on a MONDAY and will be given out on a Thursday and due in on a Wednesday.
+To enable us to use the homework in class, please ensure it is given in on a and will be given out on a Thursday and due in on a Wednesday.

 You are welcome to email it to firstname.lastname@example.org

 This term children are reading the first instalment of this fantastic spy series!
 They are getting use to interpreting what the author means by the specific actions the characters are saying/doing.

 This half term, we will be learning efficient written methods for the four operations and looking at problem solving.
 When you see a calculation make sure you know whether you'd work it out mentally, with jotting or with a written method.
 How would you work out 40x60?